 Faculty often have the most daily contact with students.
 As such, faculty may be able to identify alarming academic and non‐academic behaviors that can greatly impact a student’s chance of success.
 By identifying these behaviors and creating an alert, faculty and staff are better informed to connect students with campus resources such as Academic Advising, Academic Coaching Experience Department, Counseling Services, Accessibility & Disability Services, the Tutoring and Learning Center, the Dean of Students Office, etc.

-Please review the Beacon Faculty User Guide for detailed information on how to submit notifications.
+Please review the Beacon Faculty User Guide for detailed information on how to submit early alerts.

-The user creating the notification can select different options for allowing others to view it:
+The user creating the early alert can select different options for allowing others to view it:

 - Professional staff – all connected faculty and staff, excluding peer advisors (peer advisors are often graduate assistants)